c4pt000/radiocoin/INSTALL.md

-Building Radiocoin
+Building RadioCoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Radio Coin reference implementation of Radiocoin.
+See doc/build-*.md for instructions on building the various elements of the RadioCoin Core reference implementation of RadioCoin.